 Having said that, If you are a solo performer looking for a quick, easy and effective way to loop, then these pedals will definitely work.
-However, There are bigger units available which are better suited for live performances.
+However, there are bigger units available that are better suited for live performances.

-They’re still very evenly matched and there are only some slight differences which separate these two pedals.
+They’re still very evenly matched and there are only some slight differences that separate these two pedals.

 TC Electronic Ditto Looper

 - The Ditto only has one light and one volume knob and that is pretty much it.
 This is why I think that the Ditto is definitely a lot simpler than the EHX 360.
 I believe any guitarist who has never used a looper before can get the hang of the ditto in under 10 minutes.
 In fact, as far as loop pedals go, this is about as simple and as minimal as you can get…in the best possible way.

 - The Ditto looper sounds great to my ear and whilst I praise the sound of the EHX 360, I think they both score evenly when it comes to the quality of sound they produce.
 Both the Ditto Looper vs. EHX 360 have no latency to my ear however the Ditto has a special function built in whereby the original tone of what you recorded is maintained and does not degrade at all.

 - The Ditto pedal has slightly less recording time than the EHX.
 This Ditto loop pedal has only 300 seconds (which is 5 minutes) of recording time as opposed to the 360 seconds (6 minutes) you get with the Electro-Harmonix pedal..
 This factor should not put you off the Ditto though.